fmauceri/IS_2016/README.md

 Instructions for running the simulation can be found in the `ControlPanel...maxpat` file

 ####Future Work:
-- Rewrite inlets/outlets.
-Very confusing/ambiguous the way it is written now, would be nice to be able to have more than 1 outlet -- doing in this branch
 - Visually connect boids in same neighborhood (output a matrix from external with each boid and its neighbors) This will make neighborhoods / clusters more visually obvious
 - Fix visual jump (Improve efficiency in message passing / handling of FlockIDs?)
 - Movable / Multiple Attractors